PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

   Typically a module that combines a GNSS and Compass is used, as an external compass can be made less susceptible to electromomagnetic interference than the internal compass in the flight controller.
 - [Airspeed sensors](../sensor/airspeed.md) are highly recommended for fixed-wing and VTOL-vehicles.
 - [Distance Sensors \(Rangefinders\)](../sensor/rangefinders.md) are highly recommended for all vehicle types, as they allow smoother and more robust landings, and enable features such as terrain following on multicopters.
-- [Optical Flow Sensors](../sensor/optical_flow.md) can be used with distance sensors on multcopters and VTOL to support navigation in GNSS-denied environments.
+- [Optical Flow Sensors](../sensor/optical_flow.md) can be used with distance sensors on multicopters and VTOL to support navigation in GNSS-denied environments.

 For more information about sensors see: [Sensor Hardware & Setup](../sensor/index.md).